theolinardic/Star_Maps/README.md

 ![alt text](https://github.com/theolinardic/Star_Maps/blob/main/assets/images/logos/Logo_Idea3.png "Star Maps")
 # A game about building the perfect system.
 ### Version: 1.0
-Created by Theodore Linardic for COP XXXX - Computer Graphics at the University of Central Florida.
+Created by Theodore Linardic for CAP 4720 - Computer Graphics at the University of Central Florida.

 Star Maps brings a whole new spin on the City-Builder genre by letting *you* build the next great civilization in space!